 In the present paper we deal with the problem of computation of one-loop corrections to Reggeon-Particle-Particle vertices, containing one additional scale of virtuality, besides the transverse momentum of the Reggeized parton.
-Our primary example will be the one-loop correction to the $Q\gamma^\star q$-vertex with a space-like off-shell photon ($\gamma^\star$).
-Besides methodological significance of this calculation, this results will also become an integral part of virtual NLO correction to the $F_2$ structure function of Deep Inelastic Scattering (DIS) at NLO of Parton Reggeization Approach(PRA) to the multi-scale hard processes at Hadron Colliders, see Ref.~\cite{NS_PRA} for the introduction.
+We will consider two examples of such quantities at one loop: the $Q\gamma^\star q$-vertex with a space-like off-shell photon ($\gamma^\star$) and effective vertex of Reggeized gluon ($R$) to Yang-Mills gluon ($g$) transition with an insertion of gauge-invariant local operator ${\cal O}(x)=-{\rm tr}\left[G_{\mu\nu}(x) G^{\mu\nu}(x) \right]/2$ carrying the space-like off-shell four-momentum, which we call the $R{\cal O}g$-vertex.
+Besides methodological significance of this calculations, this results will also become an integral part of virtual NLO corrections to the structure functions of Deep Inelastic Scattering (DIS) at NLO of Parton Reggeization Approach(PRA) to the multi-scale hard processes at Hadron Colliders, see Ref.~\cite{NS_PRA} for the introduction.
 The real NLO correction for DIS hard subprocess with Reggeized gluon in the initial state has been computed in PRA in Refs.~\cite{NS_DIS1, NS_DIS2}, where the problem of definition of unintegrated Parton Distribution Function at NLO is also discussed.